10 Ideas to Help Your Business Grow

 2. Embrace video

 This may seem an odd one to feature so highly in this list.
-However, video is crucial if you want your online presence to work in your favour.
+However, video is crucial if you want your online presence to work in your favor.
 We recently featured an interesting blog on the importance of visuals.
 Our brains process visual info so much faster than text.
 How to videos are all over the web and YouTube is a massive search engine.
 Video features highly on Google.
 Social video is massive.
 So, if you haven’t already, embrace video.
 Our video shoot is next week by the way!

 3. Drive inbound enquiries